ro-msg-aws-training/resources/src/integration/index.md

 - First AWS service (2006).
 - One common use case is to avoid overwhelming the servers.
 Instead of sending all the requests to the servers, put them in a queue and let the servers process them at their own rate.
 - Another important benefit is the retention - in case the server is down, the request is not lost.
-- Intended for one type of producers and one type of consumers.
+- Intended for one type of producer and one type of consumer.
 - Intended for small messages (up to 256kb).
 - No way to pick a certain message.
 - No guaranteed ordering.